zieka/cas/developer/Contributor-Guidelines.md

 # Contributor Guidelines

-We want to start off by saying thank you for using CAS.
+We want to start by saying thank you for using CAS.
 This project is a labor of love, and we appreciate the work done by all who catch bugs, make performance improvements and help with documentation.
 Every contribution is meaningful, so thank you for participating.
 That being said, here are a few guidelines that we ask you to follow so we can successfully address your patch.

 The goal of this guide is to, very simply put, help you learn how to catch fish.

 Shed all of your fears of making a mistake as part of your contributions to the project.
 Practice makes perfect and we are all here to help you as much as we can so you can ultimately become an independent contributor to the project.
 It's OK to make mistakes and it does take some time, effort and energy to improve the state of proposals and contributions.
 So do not be discouraged, keep at it and if you find anything that is unclear along the way, do not hesitate to ask questions.

 The overarching theme of this guide starts with the following questions:

 1. What is the Apereo CAS project policy on accepting contributions?
 2. How may one, seriously and in a step-wise fashion, get started with contributions?

 ## What do I work on?

-Certain number of projects in open source try to advertise work items and tasks which they think might be [good candidates for contributions](https://github.com/spring-projects/spring-boot/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+ideal-for-contribution%22).
+A certain number of projects in open source try to advertise work items and tasks which they think might be [good candidates for contributions](https://github.com/spring-projects/spring-boot/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+ideal-for-contribution%22).
 This is generally and often *not* the Apereo CAS project policy.
 The policy is much simpler than that.

 It goes something like this:

 > Everything is ideal for contributions.

 In other words,

 - There is no *"We vs. You"*.
 - There is no *"Some folks can only fix certain issues and some can't"*.
 - There is no *"Person X made the change; so X must fix it too"* (aka code ownership)
 - There is no *"I am just a user; you are the developers"*.